-Found 0 - 10 results of 65 programs matching keyword "telescope filters for viewing the sun"
+Found 0 - 10 results of 75 programs matching keyword "telescope filters for viewing the sun"

+In this video you will discover the element’s ancient and atomic histories with host Ron Hipschman!
+Join Dr. Jay Daniel, Director of Engineering at L-3 Integrated Optical Systems Tinsley, to explore beryllium’s central role in the future James Webb Space Telescope.
 Cities are known to produce a lot of light pollution, making it a challenge for astronomy enthusiasts to view the heavens within city limits.
 For us in the SF Bay Area, these issues apply, however, exciting results can still be attained between sky gazing and learning about how we all fit into this big thing we call "space".

 Urban Astronomer Paul Salazar, The Exploratorium's very own Adam Esposito and more demonstrate how to deal with the parameters and the unforgettable experiences that await with simple to no equipment, the right conditions, and some decent timing.